 - Peer support is offered by trained volunteers who provide one-on-one peer support for patients with cancer and/or their caregivers.
 It is an opportunity to talk about your fears or concerns with someone who comes from a place of understanding your journey.

-- Living Well Guide - This guide is designed to provide our patients with one reference for all contact numbers, support services and self-care information.
+- The Living Well Guide is designed to provide our patients with one reference for all contact numbers, support services and self-care information.

-- Living Well Through Cancer Treatment and Beyond Video Series - These videos will give you information, support and hope.
+- The Living Well Through Cancer Treatment and Beyond Video Series will give you information, support and hope.
 Each video features patients who share their stories and experiences with helpful advice from cancer care experts.